How to remove sterile gloves without contaminating yourself.

 Here’s how to remove exam gloves the right way, and how to ‘doff’ a Tyvek suit.

-Two videos which show the procedures:
+I found two videos which show the procedures:

 How To Properly Remove Exam Gloves